FrancisBanville/ms_interpreting_probabilities/README.md

 $P(L_{i \rightarrow j}|M_{i \rightarrow j})$ remaining at their maximum value of
 $1$ following @Eq:aggregate. ](figures/spatial_scaling.png){#fig:spatial}

-## Application 3: Taxonomic scaling of interactions
+## Box 4: Taxonomic scaling of interactions

 Probabilistic interaction networks offer a versatile approach to tackle a broad array of ecological questions, depending on their level of organization.
 For